Alice Josephine Tye Noel

 Alice Josephine Tye Noel (June 25, 1868 – June 24, 1933) was an American suffragist, civic leader, and the wife of Edmund Favor Noel, the 35th Governor of Mississippi.
-She is best known for her advocacy of women's rights, particularly her involvement in the women's suffrage movement in the early 20th century.
-Noel played a key role in organizing significant events such as the 1908 Mississippi Women’s Suffrage Association meeting at the Governor's mansion and the 1912 Women’s Day at the Mississippi State Fair.
+Known for her advocacy of women's rights, particularly her involvement in the women's suffrage movement in the early 20th century, Noel played a key role in organizing significant events such as the 1908 Mississippi Women’s Suffrage Association meeting at the Governor's Mansion and the 1912 Women’s Day at the Mississippi State Fair.
 A dedicated member of the Daughters of the American Revolution (DAR), she served in various leadership roles, including state regent.
 In addition to her suffrage work, Noel was influential in preserving the Governor’s mansion and advocating for the creation of a memorial to Mississippi’s World War I soldiers.

 Early life and marriages

 Alice Josephine Tye was born on June 25, 1868, in Yazoo, Mississippi, the daughter of Colonel John Fletcher Tye, a merchant and Confederate States Army veteran, and Ellen Josephine Clark, a descendant of Abraham Clark, a signer of the United States Declaration of Independence.
 Alice had two brothers, Hiram and John, and was educated at Ward's Seminary, graduating with high honors in 1886.

 In 1891, Alice married Halbert Hale Neilson, Sr., and they had two sons, Albert and Edwin Tye.
 Halbert Neilson died in 1898, shortly before the birth of their second son.
 Alice remarried in 1905 to Edmund Favor Noel, a former state legislator and later governor of Mississippi.